Catover203/GeometryDashPrivateServer-v3-FIX/README.md

 # GMDprivateServer
-## Geometry Dash Private Server fix v3
+## Fixed Geometry Dash Private Server
 Basically a Geometry Dash Server Emulator

 Supported version of Geometry Dash: 1.0 - 2.11 (sometime i will add more file to support 2.2 version) (so any version of Geometry Dash works, as of fix this [20/4/2020])